Ctenochasma: History

-The name Ctenochasma was coined by the German paleontologist Christian Erich Hermann von Meyer in 1852, based on a single lower jaw full of closely packed teeth which he gave the species name Ctenochasma roemeri.
+The name Ctenochasma was coined by the German paleontologist Christian Erich Hermann von Meyer in 1851, based on a single lower jaw full of closely packed teeth which he gave the species name Ctenochasma roemeri.
+Von Meyer did not consider the specimen to belong to a pterosaur; instead, he compared it to Gnathosaurus, which at that time was considered to be a crocodilian.
 A second species, C. gracile, was named by Oppel in 1862 based on a fragmentary skull.

-However, a year earlier, another, more complete specimen probably belonging to the same species was described and named Pterodactylus elegans by Wagner.
+In the mid-20th century, the possibility was raised that these multi-toothed skulls with distinctive awl-shaped teeth might belong to birds or pterosaurs rather than gharial-like crocodilians.
+However, it was not until the work of Peter Wellnhofer, who systematically reviewed known German pterosaur fossils in 1970, that Ctenochasma and Gnathosaurus became universally accepted as pterosaurs.
+At this time, many juvenile pterosaurs previously referred to as Pterodactylus micronyx and Pterodactylus elegans were referred to Ctenochasma.
+This included the holotype specimen of P. elegans.
 Because the species name elegans was named before gracile, the species is now known as Ctenochasma elegans.
-Another specimen originally attributed to a small or juvenile Pterodactylus, P. brevirostris (Wellnhofer's "example 29", which was later placed in its own genus Ptenodracon), probably represents a young juvenile Ctenochasma based on similar wing bone proportions that differ from the similar Aurorazhdarcho.
 An additional species, C. porocristata, was named by Paul de Buisonjé in 1981.
 However, it was differentiated mainly by the presence of a crest along the snout, which has since been shown to be a feature related to growth or sex, rather than species.

 A fourth species of Ctenochasma was first described (but not named) by Philippe Taquet in 1972.
 A single specimen, consisting of a partial skull with complete brain case, was found in France and housed in the collections of the Saint-Dizier Museum.
 Detailed comparison to other Ctenochasma specimens in 2004 confirmed that it was a new species.
 In honor of Taquet's work on the specimen, Christopher Bennett named the species C. taqueti in 2007.

 Although researchers in the late 1990s and early 2000s, including Bennett and Jouve, suggested that all these species probably represented growth stages on just one kind of Ctenochasma, in a more comprehensive 2007 study, Bennett demonstrated that three distinct species could be recognized based on the number and slenderness of the teeth, which varied across all growth stages.
 C. roemeri, the earliest species, is characterized by its relatively low number of only moderately slender teeth.
 The later C. taqueti had a moderate number of slender teeth, and the last species, C. elegans, had a high number of very slender teeth.
 These three species, arranged chronologically, probably represent a single evolutionary lineage in which the filter-feeding apparatus was gradually refined.